Bakersfield station (Amtrak): History

 A temporary structure was erected at the new parking lot (part of the previous site occupied by the station) east of the freight offices, to serve as the station.
 Buses would park wherever space was available.
 The station was served by only one track.
 As ridership increased, the station became ineffective at containing all of the passengers.
 Also, adding more bus routes forced them to park in an adjacent alley.
 In 1985, the temporary structure was doubled in size in an attempt to keep up with demand.

 In the late 1990s, plans were started for the construction of a new, permanent train station.
 Land at the intersection of Truxtun Avenue and S Street was selected for the site.
 It would cost $5.1 million, funded by the State of California with Bakersfield as the lead agency.
 The station would officially open on July 4, 2000, with a demonstration train breaking through a ceremonial barrier.
 In attendance were the mayor, state senator Jim Costa, and Amtrak officials.
 Country music star Buck Owens (who lived in Bakersfield) performed at the event.

 The Bakersfield station of the California High-Speed Rail system was originally to be co-located with the existing station.
 However, an alternate alignment with a new station further north was adopted in 2014.

-Greyhound Lines moved into Bakersfield station in late 2021, after pulling out of its 60-year-old bus depot in downtown Bakersfield.
-Greyhound said that the facility was too large for their needs and the property it stood on had been sold in July 2020.
+Greyhound Lines moved into Bakersfield station in late 2021, after moving out of its 60-year-old bus depot in downtown Bakersfield.
+Greyhound said that the facility was too large for their needs, and the property had been sold in July 2020.
 Greyhound added two new bus bays west of the Amtrak Thruway bus bays, a covered outdoor waiting area with storage, and a ticket office inside the city-owned station building.

+Gold Runner trains are expected to cease services here once California High-Speed Rail operations begin.